 Following the site visit, the case for each shortlisted entry will be made to the full Panel by the two judges who visited that organisation.
 As a result of this process, three finalists are then chosen.
 The Panel does not normally comment on submissions that are not chosen as finalists.
 However, if the panel felt that a particular submission would have been considerably strengthened by further commercial success, the applicant will be informed of this and invited to resubmit the project in a subsequent year.

 The whole Judging Panel then visits all the finalists in turn.
 Again, the person named as the organisation’s contact should be available to help organise the visit and should ensure that the individual nominees and the head of the organisation will be available for the visit.
 These visits will take place between Monday 30 April and Thursday 3 May 2018.

 When all the finalists have been visited, the judges meet to decide the winner.

-The announcement of the MacRobert Award 2017 will be made at the Royal Academy of Engineering Annual Awards Dinner on Thursday 29 June 2017 at the Landmark Hotel in London.
+The announcement of the winner of the MacRobert Award 2018 will be made at the Royal Academy of Engineering Annual Awards Dinner on Wednesday 27 June 2018 at the Pavilion at the Tower of London.
 Finalists will be expected to attend and will join a mix of representatives from government, heads of industry and the media.

-The winning team will also be invited to attend The Worshipful Company of Engineers Awards Dinner in July 2017 in London.
+The winning team will also be invited to attend The Worshipful Company of Engineers Awards Dinner on Tuesday 10 July 2018 in London.